 When I was thirty-one, I heard about Eckhart Tolle again and again…three or four times in a month.
 I had long learned to trust my intuition and investigate whatever keeps appearing in my life.
 So I decided to check out something by him.
 I got a copy of a DVD called “The Flowering of Human Consciousness” from the local library.
 I was quite familiar with the concepts of being present and I thought I was doing it at times, but as Eckhart spoke about inhabiting the body and really feeling what is going on…I actually became present for the first time.
 Thinking stopped, and in that silence there was only feeling and experiencing what is here and now.

 In that moment of profound silence in November 2005, a veil seemed to lift.
 Total stillness and presence seemed to come out of hiding from behind everything.
 There was no future and no past…just what is – that is sort of timeless.
 There was no “I” or identification with anything.
 The senses functioned and so I saw, but there was no seer…no “I”…just seeing.
-Also, everything I had read about and studied came into sharp focus and there was understanding.
 It was a direct, sudden realization into what is as it is.
 There was a clear and deep seeing through the false “I”.
 At the same time, as it is connected and not separate, there was a clear seeing of the nature of the world.
 Illusions of the mind dropped away.

 I had spent years trying to let go of attachments, release myself from fears, self integrate, and basically become better.
 I saw in that moment that those very actions were in part keeping the illusory “I” alive.
 In that moment there were no attachments, fears, problems, sorrow, anxiety, suffering, seeking, etc. They never returned.